Shimnazzz/dsc-phase-1-project_data_8/README.md

 The above mentioned datasets were used in the analysis done in Jupyter notebook.
 The datsets were used to understand any correlation between movie related parameters and also to find the best available solutions to create the movie with for Microsoft.

 Firstly, using the datsets, imdb.title.ratings and imdb.title.basics, the attributes of runtime of movies (in minutes) and average rating by audience was analysed using a scatter plot.
 The resulting scattter plot was similiar to a normal distrubution.
 In order to further understand the relationship between movie runtime and movie ratings, a categorised data involving both the parameters were created.
-This means the movie runtime was distributed into bins of 10 minute intervals and the mean of the
+This means the movie runtime was distributed into bins of 10 minute intervals and the mean of the ratings of movies with runtime in that particular bin was found out.

+After this the 25th percentile, 50th percentile and the 75th percentile of the audience rating was found out by considering the cumilative sum of the audience ratings.

 ### Key Points